How Much Does Car Service Cost in NYC?

 If your day involves more than one stop — a roadshow with four meetings, a wedding with photos at three locations, an evening that starts at dinner and ends who-knows-where — point-to-point pricing stops making sense.
 That's what hourly hire is for: the car and chauffeur stay with you for a block of time, and you direct them wherever you need.

 Hourly pricing is by vehicle class.
-Sedans and SUVs carry a 3-hour minimum; the Sprinter carries a 4-hour minimum.
-So the practical entry point for a private chauffeur in NYC is $285 — three hours in an executive sedan at $95/hour.
+The online-priced sedan and SUV classes carry a 3-hour minimum.
+The practical entry point for a private chauffeur is $351 — three hours in an Executive Sedan at $117/hour.
+Sprinters require custom pricing.

 | Vehicle | Example Models | Rate | Minimum |